Los protegidos: El regreso

 Los protegidos: El regreso is a Spanish fantasy television series that began airing on Atresplayer Premium in September 2021.
 It consists of a continuation of Los protegidos, set about a decade later than the events dealt with in the original series.

+The series was broadcast from 2021 to 2023, with two seasons and 10 episodes.

 Premise

 Set a decade after the events that brought Los protegidos to a happy closure, the 'Castillo Rey' family—a group of initially unrelated people empowered with supernatural abilities—teams up again to deal with a new threat.

 Cast

 Production and release

 The series consists of a continuation of the series Los protegidos, which aired on Antena 3 from 2010 to 2012.
 None of the two creators of the original series (Darío Madrona and Ruth García) were involved in the revival.
 The production secured the return of the main original cast members, with the exception of Priscilla Delgado (Lucía), who was replaced by Maggie García.